vessl-ai/vessl-cloud-integration/examples/aws-eks-existing-vpc/README.md

 This example uses AWS S3 as a Terraform backend.
 However, you can use any other backend supported by Terraform.
 For more information, refer to the [Terraform backend configuration docs](https://www.terraform.io/docs/language/settings/backends/index.html).

-To modify the backend configuration file, navigate to the root directory of this example and open the `terraform.tfbackends` file.
+To modify the backend configuration file, navigate to the root directory of this example and open the `terraform.tfbackend` file.
 Modify the file's contents to match your environment as follows:
 ```hcl
 region = "<AWS_REGION_HERE>"
 bucket = "<AWS_BUCKET_TO_STORE_TERRAFORM_STATE>"